What are fringe benefits?

 Health benefits remain one of the most sought-after employee benefits.
 You can choose from various health benefit options, including traditional group health insurance, health savings accounts (HSAs), HRAs, and health stipends.

-- Individual coverage HRA (ICHRA) - Great for organizations of all sizes that want to create custom employee classes and monthly allowances
+• The individual coverage HRA (ICHRA): The ICHRA is an excellent choice for organizations of all sizes that want to create custom employee classes and monthly allowances.

 Wellness benefits

-A wellness benefit is another popular type of fringe benefit that has been increasingly popular in recent years.
+Wellness benefits have become increasingly popular as employers focus more on employee well-being and burnout prevention.
 There are many different wellness benefits available for your employees, which you can include in your holistic workplace well-being program.

 Common workplace wellness benefits include: